surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace01-sample.md

   {
     /// <summary>
     /// This sample uses the PowerShell class to execute
-    /// the get-process cmdlet synchronously.
+    /// the Get-Process cmdlet synchronously.
 The name and
     /// handlecount are then extracted from the PSObjects
     /// returned and displayed.
     /// </summary>